mikepthomas/projects/_posts/printer-klipper-firmware.md

 2. Copy the `deployer.bin` file to the root of the Micro SD card.
 3. Rename `deployer.bin` to `firmware.bin`.
 4. Eject the Micro SD card from the PC.
-5. Insert it into the Micro SD card Slot on the MCU.
+5. Insert the Micro SD card into the slot on the MCU.
 6. Press the `RESET` button on the MCU.

-Subsequent flashes can then be done by double prossing the `RESET` button on the MCU and then using the command:
+Subsequent flashes can then be done by double pressing the `RESET` button on the MCU and then using the command:

 ```sh
 python3 ~/katapult/scripts/flashtool.py -f ~/katapult/out/deployer.bin -d /dev/serial/by-id/usb-katapult_stm32f407xx_5A0034000250304235323120-if00